-Published by Middlebrow Books, and including an introduction by prominent actor Bruce Dern, this oversized volume highlights Robert Jones’ eighty superb photographs of California locations for Alfred Hitchcock films.
+Published by Middlebrow Books, and including an introduction by prominent actor Bruce Dern, this oversized volume features Robert Jones’ eighty superb photographs of California locations for Alfred Hitchcock films.
 The Birds, Family Plot, Psycho, Shadow of a Doubt, and Vertigo were set principally in California, while twelve other movies included California locations: Dial "M" for Murder, Foreign Correspondent, Marnie, North by Northwest, Notorious, Rebecca, Saboteur, Spellbound, Suspicion, Topaz, Torn Curtain, and Under Capricorn.

 A highlight of the book is a conversation between Jones and bestselling Hitchcock expert, Dan Auiler.
 Auiler comments, "Hitchcock was not really known as a location director…but these photographs are instantly recognizable and timeless."
 So are seventeen memorable images from photographer Aimee Sinclair, representing key scenes and "MacGuffins" Hitchcock used in his films to move the plot forward.